Topological Thouless Pumping of Ultracold Fermions

-Topology manifests itself in physics in a variety of ways~\cite{RevModPhys.51.591,thouless1998topological, RevModPhys.82.3045}, with the integer quantum Hall effect (IQHE) being one of the best-known examples in condensed matter systems.
-There, the Hall conductance of a two-dimensional electron gas is quantized very precisely in units of fundamental constants~\cite{PhysRevLett.45.494}.
-As discussed in the celebrated Thouless-Kohmoto-Nightingale-den Nijs paper \cite{TKNN}, this quantized value is given by a topological invariant, the sum of the Chern numbers of the occupied energy bands.
-In 1983, Thouless considered a seemingly different phenomenon of quantum transport of an electron gas in an infinite one-dimensional periodic potential, driven in a periodic cycle \cite{Thouless}.
+In 1983, Thouless considered a seemingly different phenomenon of quantum transport of an electron gas in an infinite one-dimensional periodic potential, driven in a periodic cycle~\cite{Thouless}.
 This appears to be similar to the famous Archimedes screw~\cite{Altshuler}, which pumps water via a rotating spiral tube.
 However, while the Archimedes screw follows classical physics and the pumped amount of water can be continuously changed by tilting the screw, the charge pumped by the Thouless pump is a topological quantum number and not affected by a smooth change of parameters~\cite{Thouless}.
 Interestingly, this quantization of pumped charge shares the same topological origin as the IQHE.
-The charge pumped per cycle can be expressed by the Chern number defined over a (1+1) dimensional periodic Brillouin zone formed by quasimomentum and time.
-Although several single electron pumping experiments have been implemented in nanoscale devices such as quantum dots with modulated gate voltages~\cite{Switkes,Blumenthal,Kaestner} or surface acoustic waves in order to create a potential periodic in time~\cite{Shilton}, the topological Thouless pump with sufficiently long spatial periodicity~(which is crucial for achieving topological quantization~\cite{Thouless}) has not been realized in electron systems.
+The charge pumped per cycle can be expressed by the Chern number defined over a (1+1) dimensional periodic Brillouin zone formed by quasimomentum $k$ and time $t$.
+Although several single electron pumping experiments have been implemented in nanoscale devices such as quantum dots with modulated gate voltages~\cite{Switkes,Blumenthal,Kaestner} or surface acoustic waves in order to create a potential periodic in time~\cite{Shilton}, the topological Thouless pump, which should have the spatial periodicity to define the Bloch wave function as well as the temporal periodicity, has not been realized in electron systems.